Qinti/nazca/README.md

 </html>
 ```

-It modifies an html, writing directly to `style` attribute, without modifying the CSS file.
+It modifies an html, writing directly to the `style` attribute, without modifying the CSS file.
 To do it, we should create
 a class.

 #### Going classy